 If you have lost photos, videos, documents, audio files, etc. after macOS update and you can't find the lost data with the aforementioned solutions. is it still possible to get the lost files back then?

-The answer is "Yes!" with professional third-party data recovery software like iBoysoft Mac Data Recovery, it is rather easy to recover lost data even your Mac computer won't boot after the macOS update.
+The answer is "Yes!" with professional third-party data recovery software like iBoysoft Data Recovery for Mac, it is rather easy to recover lost data even your Mac computer won't boot after the macOS update.

-Best photo/video recovery software - iBoysoft Mac Data Recovery
+Best photo/video recovery software - iBoysoft Data Recovery for Mac

 - Recover deleted/lost photos, videos, audio files, etc. on Mac computer